 On this page

-The decree of the 6 December 2011 on funding for youth work in the German-Speaking Community regulates the development of young people, provides support for youth work, youth organisations and the youth council as well as for the organisation of education and training for young people and youth workers.
+The Decree of the 6 December 2011 on the Promotion of Youth Work (Dekret vom 06.
+Dezember zur Förderung der Jugendarbeit) in the German-Speaking Community regulates the development of young people, provides support for youth work, youth organisations and the Council of the German-speaking Youth (Rat der Deutschsprachigen Jugend, RDJ) as well as for the organisation of education and training for young people and youth workers.

 Youth work takes place in out-of-school settings and within the scope of particular leisure time activities.
 It is based on non-formal education and informal learning processes and achieved through voluntary participation.